felipead/dotfiles/homebrew/README.md

 The following files control which casks are going to be installed:

-- [`casks/versioned.txt`](casks/versioned.txt) contains a list of to will be installed.
+- [`casks/versioned.txt`](casks/versioned.txt) contains a list of casks to be installed.
 This list will also be versioned on git and shared among all machines.
 - `casks/local.txt`, if present, is expected to contain a list of casks that should be installed only on the local machine (they are not supposed to be checked-in under version control).